Here, we don’t ask Y. We ask Y not. Dare to dream. Embrace the absurd. Delve into the world of IMAGINATION.

 - Inappropriate physical contact or unwelcome sexual attention.

-These are all things that have no place at the Y Design conference.
-We expect attendees to act in a way that’s a positive representation to the community at-large.
+These are examples that will have no place at the Y Design Conference.
+We expect attendees to act in a way that’s a positive representation of the community at large.
 Anyone asked to stop harassing behavior will be expected to stop immediately.
 If not, appropriate action will be taken by conference staff, security, and/or law enforcement.

 Conference staff and volunteers will provide any of the following should the need arise: